KopiasCsaba/ccp_audio_system_manual/for_technicians/rehearsal.md

 * Check if the vocalists have the microphone aligned well.
 * Set up a mix that sounds well while keeping eye on the SPL meter, the limits are written on it.
     * The lead singer should be a bit louder than the other vocalists.

 * Check if they need any help, e.g.:
     * Stuck cables
     * Microphone alignment
     * Volume issues

 * Verify that the stage isn't too loud.
     * Sometimes mute the MAIN channel, to see if the stage is too loud or if one source is overpowering the others on the stage.
     * If an instrument or vocalist fills the room just from the monitors, ask them or help them adjust it.
+    * Don't mute the room for long, it disturbs the band.
+Mute, check, unmute.
 * PUT YOUR HEAD OUT of the cave! :)

 * If you have capacity, go up to the stage while they sing, and check if:
   * Everything is balanced, everyone hears everyone.
   * Nothing is too loud.

 * Did you ask the instrument players to reset their eq/volume levels?
 * Do you hear all instruments?
 * Do you hear all vocalists?
-* Do you hear the drum?
+* Do you hear the drum (from the speakers!?)
-* Is the stage too loud?

 ### If a vocalist sounds off-key or unexpected